 I study twentieth century U.S. labor and political history.
-My dissertation examines how working-class political mobilization during the New Deal shaped the emergence of a liberal wing of the Republican Party.
+My dissertation examines how interracial working-class mobilization shaped the rise (and fall) of the liberal wing of the Republican Party.

 - “Capital Flight and Civil Rights: The Republican Idea of a National Economy During the Eisenhower Administration,” Policy History Conference, Columbus, June 5, 2014.

 - “Planning For Peace: Republican Economic Development and the Intellectual Roots of Postwar American Capitalism,” Society for U.S. Intellectual History conference, UC-Irvine, Nov.
 3, 2013.